About

 Professional contributions

 I am an active participant in the Biodiversity Information Standards (TDWG) organization.
 I was formerly a member of the Executive Committee, the chair of the Technical Architecture Group, and convener of the Views Controlled Vocabularies Task Group.
-I also serve on the Darwin Core Maintenance Group, Audubon Core Maintenance Group, Taxon Names and Concepts Maintenance Group, and the Humboldt Core Task Group.
+I also serve on the Darwin Core Maintenance Group, Audubon Core Maintenance Group, and the Taxon Names and Concepts Maintenance Group.
 You can learn more about my standards work under the projects tab.

 Audubon Core Subtype RDF